 When stacked against peer institutions such as Harvard, Yale, and other Ivy League schools, MIT’s tuition of $46,704 was slightly less than Yale, but a bit more expensive than Princeton.
 The financial aid programs and yearly increases, however, put MIT much closer to the top of the list in terms of affordability and accessibility while still holding to the level of national and even global competitiveness that the school is known for.

 While MIT’s programs for decreasing student loan debt are highly effective, it remains to be seen whether other schools will take up their example and design programs to minimize graduates’ debt before releasing them into the job market.
-Certainly student loan is not the responsibility of the school, but MIT has shown that it is possible for a school to be competitive while still ensuring that its students are not starting from a financial hole.
+Certainly, student loan debt is not the responsibility of the school, but MIT has shown that it is possible for a school to be competitive while still ensuring that its students are not starting from a financial hole.